GModal/ChaffVerb/README.md

 # ChaffVerb
-An audio plugin utilizing pitch shifting, echo and reverb, for creating sounds from shimmers to whale songs.
+An audio plugin utilizing pitch shifting, echo and reverb, and can create sounds that vary from shimmers to whale songs.

 ChaffVerb is based on a Pure Data patch, and built with the Heavy (hvcc) Pd compiler.
 It leans heavily on Miller Puckette's G09.pitchshift.pd patch (converted to abstraction) and the std Rev2~.pd reverb patch, with a few modifications.